dougeby/IntuneDocs/intune-user-help/rename-your-device-cpwebsite.md

 # required metadata

 title: Rename your device from the Company Portal website
-description: Learn how to rename you device from the Company Portal website.
+description: Learn how to rename your device from the Company Portal website.
 keywords:
 author: lenewsad
 ms.author: lanewsad